TTLabs/EvaporateJS/README.md

 * **error**: _function(msg)_. a function that will be called on an irrecoverable error.

-* **progress**: _function(p)_. a function that will be called at a frequency of _progressIntervalMS_ as the file uploads, where _p_ is the fraction (between 0 and 1) of the file that is uploaded.
-Note that this number will normally increase monotonically, but when a parts errors (and needs to be re-PUT) it will temporarily decrease.
+* **progress**: _function(p)_. a function that will be called at a frequency determined by _progressMod_ as the file uploads, where _p_ is the fraction (between 0 and 1) of the file that is uploaded.
+Note that this number will increase or decrease depending on the status of uploading parts.

 * **contentType**: _String_. the content type (MIME type) the file will have